 But I’m concerned right away by a very definite and intentional lack of detailed information.

 “No prior experience or skills required”, “be your own boss and choose your own hours”, “receive your first payment in just hours from now”.

-So now that we have tried to establish some hard facts from the very limited website content (remember, it is intentional), let’s look at what it is about this website that really concerns me (in no particular order):
+So now that we have tried to establish some hard facts from the very limited website content, let’s look at what it is about this website that really concerns me (in no particular order):

 “as seen on…” influencers.
-After some research I can tell you that this product has NOT featured on any of those channels, but earning an income online (in general) has.
+After some research, I can confirm this product has NOT featured on any of those channels, but earning an income online (in general) has.

 This is an attempt by the product creator to trick you into thinking that their product has been endorsed by some powerful media giants, even though it never has.